fatman2778/md-drugs/readme.md

 	{name = 'needle',    	price = 100,   amount = 5000, info = {}, type = 'item'},
 ```

-# Tier System
+- <h1>Tier System</h1>
-- Turn On Config.TierSystem after you run the sql file
+Turn On Config.TierSystem after you run the sql file

 [mlo i use](https://www.gta5-mods.com/maps/mlo-4x-drug-lab-interiors-sp-fivem) heres an option. use it or dont.